Salk-Harnessing-Plants-Initiative/Ariadne/README.md

 - **LR minimal distance:** Euclidean distance between each lateral root tip and its insertion on the primary root for each lateral root
 - **LR density:** Number of lateral roots divided by primary root length, multiplied by 100
 - **Total minimal distance:** Sum of LR minimal distances plus PR minimal length
-- **Material/Total Distance Ratio:** Total root length divided by total minimal distance
+- **Tortuosity (Material/Total Distance Ratio):** Total root length divided by total minimal distance